spectrocloud/librarium/content/docs/04-clusters/03-edge/02-native.md

 * [Staging](/clusters/edge/native#staging) - Central IT/Ops teams prepare an edge host installer variant from the base installer provided by Palette.
 Available customizations common to all edge locations are applied to the base installer in this phase.
 This includes specifying/overriding properties such as Palette endpoint, Registration App URL (for QR code-based registration), default OS users, default network settings, etc. This edge host installer variant is then shipped to all site locations.
 The Edge Installer Variant can be an ISO (bare-metal), OVA (VMware),  AMI (AWS), or QCOW2 (OpenStack or MaaS).
 The staging section below describes the procedures to create each of these variants.

 * [Installation](/clusters/edge/native#installation) - Site Operators provision one or more edge hosts using the image prepared by the Staging phase at the edge location.
 Site-specific properties are supplied during this phase by the site operator.
-This typically involves specifying site-specific properties such as static IP address, network proxy, certificate, etc. Find the exact procedure below.
+This typically involves specifying site-specific properties such as static IP address, network proxy, certificate, etc.

 * [Registration](/clusters/edge/native#registration) - Edge hosts need to be registered with the Palette management console, and cluster configuration needs to be created with these edge hosts.
 Clusters are configured with infrastructure and add-on profiles modeled by app architects during the modeling phase.
 This step can be performed in one of the following two ways: